elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibitor.

-- {: .pr} And since I'm giving you a lesson, I do not want to let you ignore the name of my genial precursor here in Hispaniola.
+- {: .pr} And since I'm giving you a lesson, I don't want you to ignore the name of my genial precursor here, in Hispaniola.
 His name was Alonzo Hojeda.
-Remember this name, don Alonzo de Hojeda; just as history has remembered his gesture, his offer to the cacique Caonabo of the most valuable thing in the world.
-Can you guess what he offered the awed Caonabo?
+Remember this name, don Alonzo de Hojeda; just as history has remembered his iconic gesture, offering the cacique Caonabo the most valuable thing in the world.
+Can you guess what he offered the wide-eyed Caonabo?
 A *turey*, a sacred *turey*, i.e. a nice pair of handcuffs.
 He-he, you understand now, herald, come on.

 - {:.sp} The Herald *(with a strong voice.)*